 These elements have been a staple of a good web page and a web page that ranks high in the search engines for close to 2 decades now, with no signs of that stopping.
 What can get people into trouble is taking shortcuts, trying to find loopholes and jumping on new “fad” SEO tricks.
 If we’re building long-term businesses here let’s stick to the basics and reap the rewards for years to come.

-Keep up With the Times
+Keep up with the Times

 Be mindful of the necessary changes, for example, the mobile revolution.
 Don’t be a dinosaur that doesn’t optimize for mobile.
 You’ll get left behind.
 There will be other changes like this along the way.
 Make sure to re-assess the current environment often.
 Does your web page look dated?
 Have you upgraded to HTTPs or are you stuck on HTTP when everyone else is moving on?
 Keep up with the online world because it’s going to keep moving.

-Don’t Let Oversites Bring Down Your Site
+Don’t Let Oversights Bring Down Your Site

 I can’t tell you how many times I’ve been asked to look over friends websites that aren’t ranking well to see that the site is returning errors everywhere or files missing etc… These things can happen but be on top of them.